AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 | When a user joins a channel, they receive the onChannelJoined callback. | Once a user joins a channel, he receives the onChannelJoined callback.  |
 | Users joining a channel receive the onChannelJoined callback.   | Once a user joins a channel, she receives the onChannelJoined callback.   |

-When necessary, given the typical audience for Agora technical documenation, use "a developer" or "developers" to refer to readers in the third person.
+When necessary, given the typical audience for Agora technical documentation, use "a developer" or "developers" to refer to readers in the third person.

 ``` admonition:: Example